perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/6_Adv_user_management.md

 ## Password Aging attributes
 - can be done for an individual user or applied to all users.
-- chapter.
-Individual user accounts may be prevented from logging in to the system by locking their access for a period of time or permanently.
+- Individual user accounts may be prevented from logging in to the system by locking their access for a period of time or permanently.
 - must be performed by a user with elevated privileges of the root user.
 - Normal users may be allowed access to privileged commands by defining them appropriately in a configuration file.
 - Each file that exists on the system regardless of its type has an owning user and an owning group.